How to Calculate Tax on Sale of Commercial Property

 One way to defer these federal taxes is through a 1031 exchange, which allows you to reinvest the proceeds of a property sale into another qualifying property and postpone paying taxes until a future sale, as long as strict IRS rules are followed.

-What Deductions Can Reduce Your Taxable Gain?
+What Expenses Can Reduce Taxable Gain?

 Certain deductions can significantly lower your capital gains tax bill when selling a commercial property.
 One of these deductions is the subtraction of common selling expenses such as real estate agent commissions, title insurance, legal fees, Qualified Intermediary fees, and marketing costs from the sale price when calculating your net proceeds.